Hernia Repair

 What can happen if we don’t treat a hernia?

 Hernias, with the exception of umbilical hernias in babies, do not go away on their own.
-A hernia can become larger and more painful over time, or it can develop complications.
+A hernia can become larger and more painful over time or develop complications.

-Untreated inguinal or femoral hernias can lead to the many complications.
-Part of the intestine will become stuck in the inguinal canal, causing nausea, throwing up, stomach problems, and a painful lump in the groyne.
-Strangulation takes place when a portion of the intestine is trapped in such a way that its blood supply is cut off.
-In such cases, immediate surgery within hours of the occurrence is required to prevent tissue death.
+Untreated inguinal or femoral hernias can lead to many complications.
+Part of the intestine will become stuck in the inguinal canal, causing nausea, throwing up, stomach problems, and a painful lump in the groin.
+Strangulation occurs when a portion of the intestine is trapped so that its blood supply is cut off.
+In such cases, immediate surgery is required to prevent tissue death within hours of occurrence.

 What Are The Common Causes Of Hernias?